Phoenix-Finance/Phoenix-Documentation/content/token/mining-fpo.md

 ## Sushiswap Liquidity Mining

-Following a favorable community vote, FinNexus is starting a new liquidity mining program on Sushiswap on February 10, 2021, with 3000 CFNX as daily mining rewards.
+Following a favorable community vote, FinNexus is starting a new liquidity mining program on Sushiswap on February 10, 2021, with 3000 CFNX as daily mining rewards, changed to 10000 CFNX from 1st April 2021.

 Incentives will be paid in convertible FNX (CFNX), which can be exchanged 1:1 to FNX.